imjoy-team/imjoy-engine/README.md

   * Now you can start to use plugins written in Python.

 ## Going offline
   ImJoy is designed to be offline ready, the engine serve a mirror site of ImJoy.IO locally.
-In order to do that, you need to first start the Python Plugin Engine by adding `--offline` in the command line:
+In order to do that, you need to first start the Python Plugin Engine by adding `--serve` in the command line:
   ```
-  python -m imjoy --offline
+  python -m imjoy --serve
   ```
 Once it's done, you will be able to access your personal ImJoy web app through: [http://localhost:8080](http://localhost:8080).